joshraphael/retroachievements/Guides/SOS/guide.md

 _Give me my survivors back !!!_
 </pre></big>

 Chief Engineer Ussar will block your path to the boiler room if you have between three and six survivors in your party.
 You will still be at liberty to leave, but he will take control of your group of passengers if you don't navigate this conversation correctly.
-The conversation goes differently for each of the four protagonists:
+This achievement asks you to lose your passengers to Ussar.
+This is generally easy to fail:

+- As **Capris**, don't respond to any of his prompts.
+He will leave on his own with your survivors.
+- As **Luke**, respond to every prompt and Ussar will take your passengers.
+- As **Jeffrey**, respond to the first "Answer?" prompt and ignore the rest.
+- As **Redwin**, respond to every prompt until he explains the danger of the boiler room and asks "Are you satisfied now?", then don't respond further.

+If you wish to keep your survivors, instead:

 - As **Capris**, keep talking to Ussar until he tells Capris that he should check the boiler room alone, then ignore the "Answer?" prompt and don't respond.
 After a few seconds, Ussar will ask why Capris isn't saying anything, at which point you should answer.
 Ussar and Henry should then leave on their own shortly after.
 - As **Luke**, keep talking until the part where Luke insults Ussar, starting with "I never liked you from the start," and Ussar responds by telling Luke he should to go to the boiler room by himself, and begins to leave with Henry.
 At this point, ignore the "Answer?" prompt until Ussar leaves.
 Henry will stay behind and talk a bit; it doesn't matter if you respond to Henry's "Answer?" prompt at this point, since either way, Henry will leave while your survivors will remain.